acmoles/portfolio/portfolio/projects/toucan-research.md

 <figcaption>

-Dozens of Toucanoo accessories packed on a compressed PNG sprite sheet using Texturepacker
+Dozens of Toucanoo accessories packed on a compressed PNG sprite sheet

 </figcaption>